one2many/pleasant-crane/content/pages/posts/time-to-say-goodbye-to-pageview.md

 thumb_img_alt: Hikers on the trail
 content_img_alt: Hikers on the trail
 excerpt: >-
-  The changing landscape means newspapers basically are start-up companies, pioneers and inventors full of fresh ideas.
+  The changing landscape means news organizations basically are start-up companies, pioneers and inventors full of fresh ideas.
 seo:
   title: Basic Rules For Walking In The Mountains
   description: >-